IIRWorkshop/2025/content/about.md

 Traditionally IIR has been a focal point for the Italian Information Retrieval community, but it strongly encourages and welcomes participation from international researchers to enrich and expand collaborative opportunities.

 IIR 2025 is the 15th edition of the Italian Information Retrieval Workshop.
-It will take place in September 2025 at the University of Cagliari ([https://www.unica.it/](https://www.unica.it/)).
+It will take place on 3 September 2025 in Cagliari. <!-- at the University of Cagliari ([https://www.unica.it/](https://www.unica.it/)). -->

 ## Registration